 Content Team

-DE&I measurements can provide a place to start, a baseline to keep track of progress or pinpoint areas in your organisational strategy that need improvement.
+DE&I measurements can provide a place to start, a baseline to keep track of progress or pinpoint areas in your organizational strategy that need improvement.
 Measuring diversity, equity, and inclusion can be difficult and should always include input from your employees.
 This blog discusses how data and metrics can provide important learnings and the common pitfalls to avoid in DE&I measurements.

 Data & Insights